Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Covering some questions that the Reader may have about some technicalities

 The essence of co-existence of Schroedinger and Heisenberg pictures in quantum mechanics is that an evolution can be equivalently described as an evolution of the state or evolution of the observables.
 Both pictures involve the same unitary operator.
 This is analogous to the passive and active view of rotations of Cartesian coordinates' basis vectors in Euclidean space.
 In mathematical terms measurement on an ensemble described by $\ket{\psi}$ in basis $U\ket{B_i}$ is equivalent to measurement in basis $\ket{B_i}$ and the system evolving back to $U^{-1}\ket{\psi}.$ This shows that a control of the full reversal of a unitary interaction leading to measurement (with all that interaction with the environment), allows one to perform measurement in a basis containing the state $\ket{final} _{s\otimes P \otimes D \otimes Env}$ of the process described in (\ref{U-FINAL}).
-Thus this is just another face of the same coin.